NAlexH2/516soundmusic/notebook.md

 I applied a fade to those as well.
 - You can find my added code and added comments in commit:
 [`b02873e6d36dfc610666d9f1a039a0bf878f8f52`](https://github.com/NAlexH2/516soundmusic/commit/b02873e6d36dfc610666d9f1a039a0bf878f8f52)
+- This isn't perfect.
+Going from high to low or vice versa still has a subtle pop, but it's way better than what it was before!

+## What else?
+- I played with the program a bit and hadn't realized the bass was an... undertone?
+I believe that is what it's called.
+I thought each note actually had bass added to it, but it's almost as if another sin wave was riding under it.
+I just thought this was neat.
+You can find the files I generated at the link at the top of these notes.
+  - This is most noticeable by [this file here.](code/hw3-popgen/fade_bass4_150bpm_C7Root.wav) **WARNING**: This is semi-high pitched, but no where near deafening.
+Keep your volume just a tad low so you're not shocked by it.

 # 11/18/24 1:40AM - Final Project Touchups/Verify Windows Install